ferrocene/ferrocene/src/patterns.rst

 variant`, or a :t:`unit struct constant` indicated by a :t:`path`.

 :dp:`fls_xz5otkhogn31`
-A :t:`path pattern` expressed as a :t:`path-in-expression` shall refer to either an :t:`associated constant`, or a :t:`constant`.
+A :t:`path pattern` expressed as a :t:`path expression` shall refer to either an :t:`associated constant`, or a :t:`constant`.

 :dp:`fls_t8sjzsif2ilf`